ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 ===================

 * After content is moved out of another currently included collection such as ``community.general`` or ``community.network`` OR a new collection satisfies all the requirements, see `Adding a new collection <https://github.com/ansible-community/ansible-build-data/#adding-a-new-collection>`_ in the `ansible-build-data repository <https://github.com/ansible-community/ansible-build-data/>`_'s README.
-* :ref:`Steering Committee <steering_responsibilities>` can reject a collection inclusion request or exclude a collection from the Ansible package even if the collection satisfies the requirements listed in this document.
+* :ref:`The Steering Committee <steering_responsibilities>` can reject a collection inclusion request or exclude a collection from the Ansible package even if the collection satisfies the requirements listed in this document.
 See the :ref:`Collection inclusion request workflow<steering_inclusion>` for details.

 .. seealso::